Chad rebels ready to 'observe ceasefire' | DW | 25.04.2021

-The FACT rebel group, which has been accused of killing President Idriss Deby, says it is willing to discuss a political settlement over the country's future.
+The FACT rebel group, which has been accused of killing President Idriss Deby, says it is willing to discuss a political settlement for the country's future.

-Rebels in Chad, accused by the Chadian military of killing veteran ruler Idriss Deby Itno, are ready to "observe a ceasefire," a spokesman for the group said on Sunday.
+Rebels in Chad, accused by the military of killing ruler Idriss Deby Itno, are ready to "observe a ceasefire," a spokesman said on Sunday.

-Deby's death pushed the central African country into political turmoil as the rebels strongly opposed his son seizing power.
+Deby's death pushed the central African country into political turmoil as the rebels strongly opposed his son's seizing of power.

 The rebels, known as the Front for Change and Concord in Chad (FACT), traveled over Chad's northern border from Libya on April 11, calling for an end to Deby's 30-year rule.